Industries

 Storm cells using a Leaflet map

 Leaflet.js is a commonly used open-source mapping library.
 Integrating storm cells with a Leaflet map is simplified since the Xweather API supports outputting data in GeoJSON.
-GeoJSON is a common method for transferring geospatial data between systems and is supported by many modern mapping platforms, including Leaflet.
+GeoJSON is a standard method for transferring geospatial data between systems and is supported by many modern mapping platforms, including Leaflet.

 When adding storm cells to a Leaflet map, an API query similar to the following could be used:

-If mapping storm cells isn't your goal, querying the data directly using our AerisWeather API also has many useful purposes for custom applications.
+The above URL would fetch up to 1000 storm cells across the US.
+If mapping storm cells isn't your goal, querying the data directly using the weather API also has many practical purposes for custom applications.

 Nearby storm cells